aminya/typescript-optimization/README.md

 ### `for-of` optimization

-- in all versions: similar result
+- in all versions: `for_of` with array defined as `const` outside of the loop is faster.

 ```typescript
 // for-of